EPCCed/eidf-docs/docs/services/s3/manage.md

 To create an S3 account, within the 'S3 Allocation' (default portal view) or 'S3 Object Storage' (new portal view) section:

 1. Click **Add Account** (default project view) or **Create Account** (new project view).
+1. A 'Create S3 Object Store Account' page will appear.
 1. Enter:
     * **Account name**: Only letters, numbers, and underscore `_`, are allowed.
     * **Display Name**: Alternative name for display.
 Spaces are allowed.